|

 result cannot overflow on any current machine, so this error-

-handling stuff is just nonsense.
+handling stuff was just nonsense.
 (More precisely, overflow can

-than the number of mantissa bits.
-For the IEEE-754 standard
+the number of mantissa bits.
+For the IEEE-754 standard 32-bit and

-32-bit and 64-bit floating-point numbers the maximum value of the
+64-bit floating-point numbers the maximum value of the exponent is

 If you want to store the rounded value in an integer type, you